Mary, Queen of Scots: Treaty of Greenwich

-Henry VIII of England took the opportunity of the regency to propose marriage between Mary and his own son and heir, Edward, hoping for a union of Scotland and England.
+Henry VIII of England took the opportunity of the regency to propose a marriage between Mary and his own son and heir, Edward, hoping for a union of Scotland and England.
 On 1 July 1543, when Mary was six months old, the Treaty of Greenwich was signed, which promised that, at the age of ten, Mary would marry Edward and move to England, where Henry could oversee her upbringing.
-The treaty provided that the two countries would remain legally separate and, if the couple failed to have children, the temporary union would dissolve.
-Cardinal Beaton rose to power again and began to push a pro-Catholic pro-French agenda, angering Henry, who wanted to break the Scottish alliance with France.
+The treaty provided that the two countries would remain legally separate and that, if the couple failed to have children, the temporary union would dissolve.
+Cardinal Beaton rose to power again and began to push a pro-Catholic, pro-French agenda, angering Henry, who wanted to break the Scottish alliance with France.

-Beaton wanted to move Mary away from the coast to the safety of Stirling Castle.
+Beaton sought to move Mary away from the coast to the safety of Stirling Castle.
 Regent Arran resisted the move but backed down when Beaton's armed supporters gathered at Linlithgow.
 The Earl of Lennox escorted Mary and her mother to Stirling on 27 July 1543 with 3,500 armed men.
-Mary was crowned in the castle chapel on 9 September 1543, with "such solemnity as they do use in this country, which is not very costly", according to the report of Ralph Sadler and Henry Ray.
+Mary was crowned in the castle chapel on 9 September 1543 with "such solemnity as they do use in this country, which is not very costly", according to the report of Ralph Sadler and Henry Ray.

-Shortly before Mary's coronation, Henry arrested Scottish merchants headed for France and impounded their goods.
+Shortly before Mary's coronation, Henry arrested Scottish merchants bound for France and impounded their goods.
 The arrests caused anger in Scotland, and Arran joined Beaton and became a Catholic.
 The Treaty of Greenwich was rejected by the Parliament of Scotland in December.
 The rejection of the marriage treaty and the renewal of the alliance between France and Scotland prompted Henry's "Rough Wooing", a military campaign designed to impose the marriage of Mary to his son.
 English forces mounted a series of raids on Scottish and French territory.
 In May 1544, the English Earl of Hertford (later Duke of Somerset) raided Edinburgh, and the Scots took Mary to Dunkeld for safety.

 In May 1546, Beaton was murdered by Protestant lairds, and on 10 September 1547, nine months after the death of Henry VIII, the Scots suffered a heavy defeat at the Battle of Pinkie.
 Mary's guardians, fearful for her safety, sent her to Inchmahome Priory for no more than three weeks and turned to the French for help.

 King Henry II of France proposed to unite France and Scotland by marrying the young queen to his three-year-old son, the Dauphin Francis.
 On the promise of French military help and a French dukedom for himself, Arran agreed to the marriage.
 In February 1548, Mary was moved, again for her safety, to Dumbarton Castle.
 The English left a trail of devastation behind them once more and seized the strategic town of Haddington.
 In June, the much-awaited French help arrived at Leith to besiege and ultimately take Haddington.
 On 7 July 1548, a Scottish Parliament held at a nunnery near the town agreed to the French marriage treaty.